BlakeWilliams/microrm/README.md

 - [x] Support for `insert`ing data via `DB.Insert`.
 - [ ] Support for `update`ing data via `DB.Update`.
 - [ ] Support for `delete`ing data via `DB.Delete`.
+- [ ] Support for transactions via TODO
 - [ ] Updates `created_at` and `updated_at` fields automatically.

 Got feature requests or suggestions?
 Please open an issue or a PR!